-Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 0 0
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention MTCT 587,923 0

-USAID Private Health Sector Program (PHSP) will support expanded access to and demand for MNCH/PMTCT services in Ethiopia.
-This is a relatively new activity that started with reprogrammed funds from COP FY2010.
-Strengthening of the overall private health system and the creation of an enabling environment for the private health sector will be essential outputs of this agreement.
-The four major technical focus areas: I) Creation of an enabling environment, II) Building the technical capacity of private higher clinics, III) Promotion and demand creation for PMTCT services, and IV) Quality assurance and quality control activities.
-The lack of PMTCT services at higher clinics represents a considerable missed opportunity in preventing mother to child HIV transmission, as significant numbers of antenatal care and a considerable number of deliveries take place in private higher clinics.
-A recent joint rapid assessment of 20 higher clinics made by Addis Ababa Regional Health Bureau and PHSP (May 2010) showed that the number of mothers seeking antenatal care at private clinics is significant.
-It was also noted from the assessment that the number of labor and deliveries that take place in private higher clinics are high as well.
-Despite the high demand for services from these facilities, the facilities are not equipped to provide proper HIV screening and follow-up services.
-PMTCT services will be initiated at 12 private clinics in Addis Ababa in the first year, and will engage a total of 100 private clinics nationwide in the delivery of PMTCT service in five years time.
-PMTCT interventions at private higher clinics will focus more on the first three PMTCT components and link with community outreach services and public facilities, etc., for the fourth component.
-The project will use the national PMTCT guidelines and protocols to initiate PMTCT services in selected higher clinics with high prenatal client load.
-PHSP will create the necessary network and working relationships with the national PMTCT technical working group, the RHBs and community based organizations to create widely accepted PMTCT services in private higher clinics.
+The USAID Private Health Sector Program (PHSP) will support expanded access to and demand for maternal, newborn, and child health (MNCH) and prevention of mother to child transmission of HIV/AIDS (PMTCT) services in Ethiopia.
+Strengthening the overall private health system and creation of an enabling environment for the private health sector will be essential outputs of this agreement.
+Four major technical focus areas are: a) Creation of an enabling environment; b) Building the technical capacity of private higher clinics; c) Promotion and demand creation for PMTCT services; and d) Quality assurance and quality control activities.
+The lack of PMTCT services at higher clinics represents a considerable missed opportunity in preventing MTCT, as significant numbers of antenatal care and a considerable number of deliveries take place in private higher clinics.
+Despite the high demand for services from these facilities, most of these health facilities were not receiving PMTCT commodities.
+There have also been missed opportunities in HIV testing and counseling (HTC) of pregnant women accessing other obstetrics and gynecology services in these health facilities.
+The partner will engage 100 private clinics nationwide in the delivery of PMTCT services during the remaining period of the program.
+PMTCT interventions at private higher clinics will focus more on the first three PMTCT project components (listed above) and link with health centers or hospitals and community based outreach programs to address the fourth component.
+PHSP will use the national PMTCT guidelines and protocols to initiate PMTCT services in selected higher clinics with high prenatal client load.
+PHSP will create the necessary network and working relationships with the national PMTCT technical working group, the regional health bureaus (RHBs), and community based organizations to create a widely accepted PMTCT service in private higher clinics.
+The project is currently piloting mHealth technology in Addis Ababa in collaboration with the Addis Ababa RHB and The Ethiopian Telecommunications Agency.
+The results of this pilot is expected to inform our programming on the use of the technology for referral and linkage of HIV positive clients and its expanded use for improving our Monitoring and Evaluation activities.

-Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 0 0
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 800,000 0